Waiting for the bus - the Bus that Never Comes

 I see yellow across the street

-A bicycle leaning against a tree.
+It’s a bicycle leaning against a tree.

 A shiny yellow bike with my name painted on the side.